“…the clamors of…factious men are often mistaken for patriotism.”

 “Well, Doctor, what have we got, a republic or a monarchy?”

-We must each decide if we’re willing to restore, preserve and advance the healthy civic functioning of both our Republic and ourselves.
-If we are, then we must harness our love of country and use its power to reinforce the center.
-This mission will be accomplished by changing our behavior, not by abandoning our opinions, so we will rely on the respect and support of fellow citizens who may or may not agree with us politically.
+We must each decide if we’re willing to restore and advance the healthy civic functioning of both our Republic and ourselves.
+If we are, then we need to harness our love of country and use its power to reinforce the center.
+This mission will be accomplished by changing our focus and our behavior, not by abandoning our opinions, so we will rely on the respect and participation of fellow citizens who may or may not agree with us politically.

 Our common cause is to give our primary allegiance to the civic integrity of the American Process and then, secondly, to our own political interests.
-This is as true for us today as it was for the Founders.
+This is just as true for us today as it was for the Founders.
 Their word for this most respected attribute of citizens was Virtue.
 Our fellow citizens who still value that virtue are our true compatriots, regardless of party, class, education or appearance.
-We need to re-learn how to recognize each other.
+We need to re-learn how to recognize each other, and the time is now.

 Fighting is easy, dramatic, exciting and addictive, but it creates nothing.
 It just adds fuel to the fire that consumes the fighters and endangers the rest of us.
 It only serves those few who, like pickpockets in a marketplace, incite and profit from all the distraction.
-Fighting each other subverts the American Experiment in self-governance.
-Working together reclaims and restores that Experiment.
+Countering domestic threats to our Nation is absolutely essential, but fighting each other to do itsubverts the American Experiment in self-governance.
+We can reclaim and restore that Experiment by working together to identify and marginalize civic threats.

-Those of us who choose to keep and improve our Republic into the future—especially those we elect to serve us in this government we own—will take the more responsible path, reclaim the purpose of our Founders, and work to restore our Nation’s civic integrity.
-We will calm down and sober up, unite despite differences, trust each other to moderate each other’s excesses, and celebrate interdependence as the only way that allows the People to chart a common course.
+Those who choose to keep, fix and improve our Republic into the future—especially those we elect to serve us in this government we own—will take the more responsible path, reclaim the purpose of our Founders, and work to restore our Nation’s civic integrity.
+The solution is us.
+We need to calm down, sober up, get together and get to work.
+We need to trust the Process to moderate our excesses.
+We need to celebrate interdependence as the only way that allows the People to chart a common course.

 In this Process, we will strive to make ourselves worthy of our citizenship.
+Like our Founders and our Constitution, we can never be perfect but we can always be better.
 We can maintain our own unique perspectives while allowing them to be flexible.
 We can find what is valid in other people’s opinions and acknowledge the limitations of our own.
-We can contribute productive support or loyal skepticism as needed.
-We can replace combative with collaborative communication, and look for areas of agreement rather than conflict.
-We can abide our fears.
-The common cause we seek is hiding in plain sight: it is this Process, this grand Experiment, this American Way.
-Together, we can find the courage and the strength to defend it.
+We can share our fears.
+We can choose collaborative rather than combative communication, focus on areas of agreement rather than conflict, and contribute productive support or loyal skepticism as needed.
+We can speak less and hear more.

 Our willingness to do so is the measure of the sincerity of our patriotism.

-Therefore, in this critical time, recognizing that it is only the power of our Interdependence that can preserve our Independence, we reaffirm our support of the American Way we hold in common by re-pledging our allegiance to this Republic, one Nation with liberty and justice for all, and further resolve that we shall “have a new birth of freedom”, so that this “government of the People, by the People, for the People, shall not perish from the earth.”
+Therefore, in this critical time, recognizing that it is only the power of our Interdependence that can preserve our Independence, we reaffirm our support of the American Way we hold in common by re-pledging our allegiance to this Republic, one Nation with liberty and justice for all, and we further resolve to “have a new birth of freedom”, so that “government of the People, by the People, for the People, shall not perish from the earth.”

 – Lincoln, Gettysburg, 1863